Accademia dei Lincei, Rome

 - To share the latest results from Hubble across the broad canvas of astronomy,

 - To inspire the community of Hubble users to think how Hubble’s successor—the James Webb Space Telescope—will move their scientific field forward,

 - To look further into the future posing the scientific questions that will shape the field of astrophysics in the next decade.

-This conference will be five years after Servicing Mission 4 —the last manned mission to Hubble.
-It will kick off the 25th anniversary of Hubble’s launch celebrating the tremendous impact this observatory has had on science and society.
+This conference was held five years after Servicing Mission 4 —the last manned mission to Hubble.
+It kicked off the 25th anniversary of Hubble’s launch celebrating the tremendous impact this observatory has had on science and society.

 This conference is sponsored by ESA and NASA.